John Adams (Confederate general)

 Bust of John Adams by Anton Schaaf (1915), Vicksburg National Military Park.

 John Adams (July 1, 1825 – November 30, 1864) was an officer in the United States Army.
 With the onset of the American Civil War, he resigned his commission and joined the Confederate States Army, rising to the rank of brigadier general before being killed in action.

 Early life and career

 Adams was born to Irish immigrant parents in Nashville, Tennessee, on July 1, 1825; by some other sources he was born in Pulaski, Tennessee, on February 8, 1825.

 He graduated from the United States Military Academy in 1846, ranking 25th in his class.
 He was commissioned as a second lieutenant in the 1st Dragoons, serving under Capt.
 Philip Kearny.
 Adams was brevetted first lieutenant for gallantry during the Mexican–American War at the Battle of Santa Cruz de Rosales.
 After the war, Adams served on the western frontier, primarily in California, reaching the rank of captain.
 As a lieutenant colonel in the state militia, he was aide-de-camp to the Governor of Minnesota in 1853.

 Civil War Career

+At the outbreak of the Civil War, Adams was serving at the remote outpost of Camp Hollenbush, California, when the news arrived of Fort Sumter and Lincoln's call for volunteers.
+Once it became apparent that his home state of Tennessee would secede, Adams resigned his U.S. commission on May 31 1861, and departed for home aboard a steamship leaving San Francisco for New York City.
+Arriving in New York in July, he managed to evade arrest in the North and safely reach Confederate territory.

+Adams would serve the entire war in the Western Theater.
+On arrival in Tennessee, he accepted commission as a captain of cavalry in the Confederate States Army.
+From fall 1861 to spring 1862, he commanded the Military Post of Memphis.

+In April 1862, Adams left Memphis to join the Army of Mississippi at Corinth, where he was promoted to colonel and assigned command of the 1st Kentucky Cavalry after its commander, Benjamin Hardin Helm, was transferred to infantry command.
+Adams and the regiment spent May operating along the Tennessee River in northern Alabama and Elk River in southern Tennessee.
+On June 4th, they were routed at Sweetens Cove in the lead-up to the First Battle of Chattanooga.

+By August, Adams had been re-assigned to command of the Confederate arsenal at Columbus, Mississippi, where he served for the remainder of 1862.
+He was commissioned a brigadier general on December 29, 1862, and assigned command of the Fourth Military District in Jackson, where he commanded what was essentially a brigade, until May 1863, when the Confederates were forced to evacuate the city at the Battle of Jackson.